ricardoyamamoto/mybakery-angular/README.md

 	4) Open the Project folder in the prompt command and run: npm install

+	5) Start MongoDB
+	mongod

-	5) To execute the project, run: npm run build
+	6) To execute the project, run: npm run build

-	6) Open the project in the browser: http://localhost:3000/
+	7) Open the project in the browser: http://localhost:3000/